 We draw attention to Note 1 in the financial report, which describes the principal conditions that raise doubts about the Group's ability to continue as a going concern.
-These events or conditions indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern and therefore, the Group may be unable to realise its assets and discharge its liabilities in the normal course of business.
+These events or conditions indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.